Emma Willard: Early life

 Emma Willard was born on February 23, 1787, in Berlin, Connecticut.
 She was the sixteenth of seventeen children from her father, Samuel Hart, and his second wife Lydia Hinsdale Hart.
 Her father was a farmer who encouraged his children to read and think for themselves.
-At a young age, Willard's father recognized her passion for learning.
+When Willard was young, her father recognized her passion for learning.
 At that time women were only provided basic education, but Willard was included in family discussions such as politics, philosophy, world politics and mathematics that were primarily male subjects.
 At age 15, Willard was enrolled in her first school in 1802 in her hometown of Berlin.
 She progressed so quickly that just two years later at the age of 17 she was teaching there.
 Willard eventually took charge of the academy for a term in 1806.

 Career

 In 1807, Willard left Berlin and briefly worked in Westfield, Massachusetts, before accepting a job offer at a female academy in Middlebury, Vermont.
 She held the position of principal at the academy from 1807 to 1809.
-She was unimpressed by the material taught there and opened a boarding school for women, the Middlebury Female Seminary in 1814, in her own home.
+She was unimpressed by the material taught there and opened a boarding school for girls, the Middlebury Female Seminary in 1814, in her own home.
 She was inspired by the subjects her nephew, John Willard, was learning at Middlebury College and strove to improve the curriculum that was taught at girls' schools.

-Willard believed that women could master topics like mathematics and philosophy rather than just subjects taught at finishing schools.
-This passion for women's education led her to fight for the first women's school for higher education.